SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | ------------------- | -----------------------------: |
 > | **📏 Ranged 20**    | **🎯 The triggering creature** |
 >
-> **Trigger:** A creature deals damage to any ally of the armiger who the armiger has line of effect to
+> **Trigger:** A creature deals damage to any ally of the armiger who the armiger has line of effect to.
 >
 > **Power Roll + 2:**
 >